ImperialCollegeLondon/covid19model/README.md

 You can directly get csv files [here](https://mrc-ide.github.io/covid19estimates/#/download ) and new model description [here](https://arxiv.org/abs/2004.11342)

+## Notice
+ * Python code is right now not updated and won't work.
+Python code is good for only version 1 model and data.
+ * base_general.r and base_general.stan, base_general_speed.stan and  	base_general_speed2.stan are now valid models for only version2

 ## Version 2 Release
 In this update we extend our original [model](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-13-europe-npi-impact/)  to include (a) population saturation effects, (b) prior uncertainty on the infection fatality ratio and (c) a more balanced prior on intervention effects.
 We also (d) included another 3 countries (Greece, the Netherlands and Portugal).
 The updated technical detail is available [here](https://github.com/ImperialCollegeLondon/covid19model/blob/master/Technical_description_of_Imperial_COVID_19_Model.pdf).